maxphillipsdev/maxphillipsdev/README.md

 <p align='center'>I also love software development, and am currently working as a software engineer at <a href='https://nine.com.au'>Channel Nine</a>.</p>

 <p align='center'>This repository also includes my personal blog, which is a JamStack website built using GatsbyJS, TailwindCSS, TypeScript and Sanity CMS.
 Feel free to take a look!</p>

+## �� Some things I've done

+- UNSW CSESoc Annual Hackathon (Second Place)
+- UNIHACK Inter-University Annual Hackathon (Best pitch award)
+- Gave a workshop to for UNSW CSESoc on Docker ��
+- Inflated my parent's power bill by running an enterprise server in the basement during high school

 ## 🛠 Some favourite tools